Animated Gif by starQhenson | Burning candle, Candles, Candle gif

 ACAD DANCE ALUMNI....it's a sad day for the DANCE ALUMNI, Mrs. Jean Helms (Pianist, Receptionist, Mr. C's Sister In Law) passed away on Sunday.
 Her Health has been failing the past few years, but she past away due to a series of Strokes On Sunday October 30th in the afternoon.
 (Foothills Hospital) She had been admitted a few weeks ago with breathing problems and a very high blood pressure condition.
 Many of you had Mrs. Helms play for your ballet exams, from a young age right up into the higher grades. (your RAD, your ISTD, and some of you had her play for your Al Gilbert Exams as well.)
 I hope those of you that knew her will take a moment and remember her and her contribution to the studio and your life in the Dance.
 She was very exact in her craft and examiners asked often that she play for other schools.
 She also played for RAD workshops when new work and syllabus changes were made.
 She was with the studio for 35 years.
 Thank you.

-Our hearts are broken at Jean's passing on October 30, 2016.
-She is survived by her beloved daughters Kathy (and treasured son-in-law Russel) and Diana, and by her loving sister Rosemary.
+She is survived by her daughters Kathy (Russel) and Diana, and by her loving sister Rosemary.
 She is also survived by her cherished grandchildren Jason (Tamara), Natalie (Kyle), and Vanessa.
-She is survived by her great-grandchildren Alaura, Jillian, and Diesel, Jayden and Jesse and Olivia and Sophia, and great-great- grandson Maddox.
+She is survived by her great-grandchildren Alaura, Jillian, and Diesel, Jayden and Jesse and Olivia and Sophia, and great-great-grandson Maddox.
 Jean is also survived by nephews Jason and Graham (Allyson) and great-niece Avalyn, and her adored brother-in-law Allan Cozzubbo, as well as family in England.
 She is predeceased by her mother and father, Margery and Harry Betts, and many beloved pets.
 Jean was a precious, loving, caring and kind and gentle woman, filled with generosity.
 She faced challenges with grace and determination, most recently by the loss of her vision.
 Jean was a gifted and well known pianist.
 Starting at a young age she was performing, teaching, and she played at the Allan Cozzubbo Academy of Dancing for over 25 years.
 She was a student of Leonard Leacock.
 Jean was an animal lover and voracious reader, and follower of news, and was talented in fine needlework.
 She had a wonderful sense of humor.
 She has been privately cremated as per her wishes.
+The family expresses their gratitude for the efforts and compassionate care given to Jean by the medical staff at Foothills and Rockyview Hospital

 Mardyne Davey